 The Robbins Award was established to support nascent attorneys and legal scholars at the earliest stage of their careers.
 With this award, the Robbins Collection aims to encourage Berkeley Law students to conduct research on comparative law and legal history, and it seeks to promote scholarly writing by Berkeley Law students who have few opportunities to otherwise pursue such projects.

 To enter the competition, students must submit an unpublished research paper on a comparative law or legal history topic of their choice.
-In addition to whatever other sources they would like to use, students must use Robbins Collection holdings and/or the Berkeley Law Library’s foreign, comparative, or international materials to conduct their research.
+In addition to whatever other sources they would like to use, students are encouraged to use Robbins Collection foreign, comparative, and historical materials to conduct their research.
 Authors of the three top papers will receive awards of, each, $2,000 (first prize), $1,500 (second prize), and $1,000 (third prize).

 Students must submit their research papers via email to email@example.com on or before 5:00 p.m. on January 31, 2015.